davidtys/railstheman/README.md

 ## Business projects

-If you need a middleman editor for business, have a look to the Middleman paid extension :
+Have a look to the Middleman paid extension :
 <a href='http://middleman-blog-editor.awardwinningfjords.com/'>Middleman Blog Editor</a>

 ## License